Contact Us

 What happens if my work licence expires?

-You have 12 months from the expiry date to then renew the licence.
-If you do not renew it within this time frame you will need to be retrained and assessed and an exemption must be obtained from SafeWork NSW by the registered training organisation conducting your training.
+You have 12 months from the expiry date to renew the licence.
+If you do not renew it within this time frame, you will need to be retrained and assessed, and the registered training organisation conducting your training must obtain an exemption from SafeWork NSW.

-Contact All Class Training today to book in your Licence training.
+Contact All Class Training today to book your licence training